meatcorps/EasyPass/README.md

 ## Hardware

 Order the products.
 I advice the order multiple.
 Because it can happen that one is not working.
-Ow I also advise for finishing touch to order or reuse a USB key like this:
+Ow I also advise for finishing touch to order or reuse an USB key like this:

 ![image](https://github.com/meatcorps/EasyPass/assets/32952469/99cfbf99-0b13-4a42-9087-96ecd74bea04)